Bruce Lee (video game): Reception

 The game was in the top ten of the UK software charts by May 1985, and topped the Atari chart by July 1985.
 The following month, it was number-eight on the all-formats chart and number-one on the Atari chart.

+Computer Gaming World stated that the Atari version "delivers all the foot kicking, kick jabbing, quick ducking action-packed adventure you'd expect from a good grade B, martial arts movie".
+InfoWorld's Essential Guide to Atari Computers also cited it as a good Atari 8-bit arcade game.
 The ZX Spectrum version of Bruce Lee received enthusiastic reviews.
-Computer Gaming World stated that the game "delivers all the foot kicking, kick jabbing, quick ducking action-packed adventure you'd expect from a good grade B, martial arts movie".
 CRASH magazine awarded 91%, highlighting zesty graphics, enjoyable fighting action and addictivity.
 Sinclair User also found the game enjoyable, awarding 4 out of 5 stars, but felt that sound was underused and a larger variety of tasks could have been included.
 Your Spectrum were more critical, pointing out that it only takes a few games to complete all 20 chambers.
 Home Computing Weekly praised the graphics and movement.

 In a 1990 retrospective, Your Sinclair found that Bruce Lee was still too easy to complete and the graphics had not aged well.
 In addition, it was felt that the fighting moves available to the player lacked impact and were too limited for a beat 'em up.
 It was described as a historically important game, being the first to combine the platform/collection and beat 'em up genres.

 Legacy

 The game was included on the 1986 ZX Spectrum compilation They Sold a Million II, along with Match Point, Match Day, and Knight Lore.

+The remake Ultimate Bruce Lee which includes better graphics and new game modes, was released for Microsoft Windows in 2005.
+The original game was unofficially ported to the Game Boy Advance (2003) and Master System (2015).
+The unofficial sequel Bruce Lee II was released in 2013 for Windows and in 2015 for the Commodore 64.